open-power/snap/hardware/README.md

 Among the features that get configured via `make snap_config` are
 * the card type
 * the action type
-* enablement of the on card SDRAM
+* enablement of the on-card SDRAM
 * enablement of the Xilinx Integrated Logic Analyzer
 * the simulator